-- 1. Contestants may show in only their home area show. - 2.
+- 1. Contestants may show at any one area show per horse/rider combination. - 2.
 No post-entries will be accepted.
 No refunds will be granted for scratches received more than one week after the entry deadline with the exception that a partial refund (class entry fees only) may be made upon receipt of a doctor's or veterinarian's excuse.
 No refunds will be given for scratches received after 5pm on the Friday before the week of the State show.
 Areas refund rules may vary. - 3.
 It is the responsibility of the 4-H'er, parents, leader, and county agent to check horse show entries to assure they are correctly filled out, especially the names and numbers of the classes entered.
 No class may be added, and no class changes will be allowed.
 (The exception will be to allow horses that do not fit within the required height limitations to be moved to the proper class.)

 - 4. A contestant may show up to two horses at area or state shows.
-In no situation may an exhibitor or a horse be entered in the same class more than once. - 5.
+An exhibitor may enter two horses in the following classes: western trail, ranch riding, ranch trail, ranch reining, ranch roping, working cow horse (boxing only), keyhole, stake race, pole bending, barrel race, working hunter, handy hunter, training level dressage, first level dressage, and western dressage. - 5.
 The maximum number of classes an exhibitor/horse combination may enter is five.
 One exhibitor/horse combination may enter only one Showmanship and one Ground Handling class. - 6.
 A single horse (whether owned or leased) may be shown by a maximum of three 4-H members at the Area and State horse shows.
 In the case where a horse is shown by more than one 4-H member, the maximum number of classes a horse may enter is six.
 A horse is allowed to enter a single class only once, and only one conformation class. - 7.
 Contestants must show the same horse(s) at the state show as they qualified on at the area show.
 An exhibitor/horse combination is considered an entry.
 Individual exhibitor/horse combinations will qualify independently for State and Regionals. - 8.
 Stallions are not allowed to be shown at area and state shows.
 If numbers warrant, counties may provide a class for foals or colts to encourage breeding projects.
 Showing uncastrated males past December 31 of the year of his birth is prohibited. - 9.
 All horses should be properly immunized under the supervision of a veterinarian before coming to a 4-H show.
 Vaccines should be administered far enough in advance for adequate immunity to be developed (approximately 30 or more days for most vaccines).
 Horses should be vaccinated against Equine Encephalomyelitis (Eastern, E.E.E. and Western, W.E.E.), tetanus, influenza, West Nile, and in some cases rhinopneumonitis.
 Equine Infectious Anemia (Coggins) test must be negative and current (within the past 12 months) at the time of the show.
 Proof of negative Coggins must be presented along with horse to personnel inspecting same before horse will be allowed to compete or possibly enter show grounds.
 Horse's name on both Coggins papers and entry form, as well as registration papers if applicable, must be the same.
 Proof of negative Coggins may be electronic, PDF, original paper, or photocopy.